vasilealexandru23/GlobalWaves/README.md

     * `UserTypes` - General abstract class used to define all types of users.
     * `UserArtist` - Subclass that defines an artist with specific fields and methods.
     * `UserNormal` - Subclass that defines a normal user with specific fields and methods.
+  * `recommendations/` - Directory that contains Strategy Design Pattern in implementing recommendations.
+  * `notifications` - Directory that contains Observer Design Pattern in implementing notifications for a normal user.

 ## Program Flow